Christmas Sale - 10% off. Shop Now!

 Batons have been used for thousands of years by martial artists.
 They're safe, lightweight, and easy to use.
 At least the collapsible versions are.

-Collapsible Baton
+Collapsible or Telescopic Baton

 It's worth noting that you may need a concealed carry license.
 Laws vary by state, so research the area you'll be hiking before you purchase a baton.